livingdocsIO/documentation/content/enterprise/guides/media-library/index.md

 ```

 ### Translatable assets (image/video/file)
-If you want to allow users to define a different assets per language on a Media Library entry, you have to specifically allow this per `mediaType` like this:
+If you want to allow users to define different assets per language on a Media Library entry, you have to specifically allow this per `mediaType` like this:
 ```js
 //media-types/image.js
 module.exports = {